theystemYT/theystems-Menu/README.md

 loadstring(game:HttpGet("https://raw.githubusercontent.com/theystemYT/theystems-Menu/refs/heads/main/theystem's%20Menu.lua",true))()
 ```
 # Features of theystem's Menu
 - **Universal Scripts**: Has Universal scripts that work in most games.
+Also has scripts for certain games due to the supported games feature doesn't work on those types of games.
+More info about that is in the note below the image example for the supported games feature.
 - **UI Settings**: Allows you to destroy the UI and change the UI's theme.
 Also allows you to load your Rayfield Configuration.
 - **Credits**: Has buttons that allows you to copy the links for my accounts to reach me.
 - **Contributions**: Allows you to send requests in Google Forms by getting the link though the button in the script and sending a request for something you want in theystem's Menu.